 Rolling Up Our Sleeves to Fight Illness

 Harbin Clinic patients can get the flu vaccine from their primary care physician.
-Testing for COVID-19 is also available at Harbin Clinic for Harbin Clinic patients and at other nearby locations throughout the region.
+COVID-19 vaccinations are also available at Harbin Clinic for Harbin Clinic patients and at other nearby locations throughout the region.
 To locate, visit: https://harbinclinic.com/covid-19-vaccine-distribution-northwest-georgia.

 Together, we can fight the spread of contagious respiratory illnesses.
 In addition to vaccines, there are many habits you can practice to keep yourself and others healthy this season:

 Harbin Clinic Flu Clinics